adam-mak/UltimateSnL/README.md

 For Eclipse users, here is a [helpful video](https://www.youtube.com/watch?v=oVn6_2KuYbM) (Note: javafx.media must also be added under VM arguments)

-This program was created in Java SE 1.8, so some features such as CSS custom fonts are not functional or supported anymore.
+This program was created in Java SE 1.8, so some features such as CSS custom fonts are not functional or supported with Java SE 1.9+.